partrita/pro-1/README.md

 requirements:
 - NVIDIA GPU instance with drivers installed, works best on A100 80GB but can run on smaller GPUs
-- at least 60 GB of storage
+- at least 60 GB of storage for 8b, 200 gb for 70b

 1. after cloning the repo and ssh'ing into the GPU instance, run: